Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Line/documentation.md

 * _order_

   * The value that defines the order of the output line.
+See <a href="/concepts/GeneralConcepts/nurbsCurve.md" target="_blank">NURBS curves</a> for more information.

 #### Outputs